| Home Trail

 500 ft west of, and 150' below, the house.
 When we moved in there was no

-simple access, but over the course of 4 months in 2010, we hacked a passable
+to arrest my fall.
+Over the course of 4 months in 2010, we hacked a passable

 route through the woods, involving some switchbacks, rock steps and a wooden